 • A series of evening film screenings, featuring documentaries and features by and about Canadian and Greenlandic Inuit

-• A session of listening to recordings by Inuit rap, rock, country/folk and experimental music
+• A session of listening to recordings of Inuit rap, rock, country/folk and experimental music

 • A map session (or two) of consulting the Inuit Nunangat (homeland) map